Carbon-Twelve-C12/supernova/btclib/src/docs/security_mitigation.md

 ## Eclipse Attack Prevention

-An eclipse attack occurs when an attacker isolates a node from the rest of the honest network, surrounding it with attacker-controlled nodes.
-SuperNova implements the following protections:
+An eclipse attack occurs when an attacker isolates a node from the rest of the honest network, surrounding it with attacker-controlled nodes. supernova implements the following protections:

 ### Forced Peer Rotation